Stock turbulence returns after Trump threatens higher tariffs on Chinese imports

 “Investors are scrambling,” said Sam Stovall, chief investment strategist at CFRA.
 “Pushback from China on the threat by the U.S. to raise trade penalties has resulted in a sharp reversal of the third-strongest year-to-date gain for the S&P 500.”

-The U.S.-China talks weren’t the only source of tensions.
-The United States is deploying an aircraft carrier battle group and a bunch of bombers into the Persian Gulf to fend off any provocations from Iran.
-The White House has removed any exemptions on countries buying Iranian oil, and the Trump administration has said it wants to drive Iranian oil exports to zero.
+U.S.-China trade talks weren’t the only source of tension.
+The United States is deploying an aircraft carrier battle group and a bunch of bombers to the Persian Gulf to fend off any provocations from Iran.
+The White House has removed any exemptions on countries buying Iranian oil, and the White House has said it wants to drive Iranian oil exports to zero.

 Trump wants Iran to stop supporting terrorists, to halt missile development and to renegotiate parts of the international nuclear treaty that the United States withdrew from last year.